GraphQL

 Credentials (Basic, Digest, NTLM)

-Users can choose to use their instance url along with their Domain, Username and Password to establish a connection.
+Use your instance URL along with your Domain, Username, and Password to establish a connection.

 Custom Token